isomerpages/enterprisesg-sac-old/README.md

 To make a bookmark, you must first create the bookmark, and then add a link to it.
 When the link is clicked, the page will scroll to the location with the bookmark.

-First, create a bookmark with the id attribute {: #custom-id} which is written as a custom ID attribute after the inline header / paragraph / link etc in Markdown:
+First, create a bookmark with the id attribute `{: #custom-id}` which is written as a custom ID attribute before or after the inline header / paragraph / link etc in Markdown:
 ```
+{: #header-1}
-## header 1{: #header-1}
+## header 1

+{: #my-paragraph}
-this is a paragraph{: #my-paragraph}
+this is a paragraph

+# custom ID can also be added after the inline header / paragraph / link
 [url1-name](url1-link){: #url1}

 ```